 Donald Lippincott recognized that assembling a highly talented crew and providing a receptive, versatile work environment was an essential part of the close collaboration between artist and fabricator that sculpture building requires.
 In a very real sense, Lippincott, Inc. functioned as an extension of each artist’s workspace.
-James Rosati said of the company: “I think of it as another studio, but a studio to answer every artist’s dreams.”
-George Sugarman’s experience was similar: “I have felt for a long time as if it’s really an extension of my studio, as if here is a group of workers who are really my assistants. . . .
-[W]ith the close personal attention they give to each sculpture I can be sure that my aesthetic goals will be realized.”
+James Rosati said of the company: “I think of it as another studio; but a studio to answer every artist’s dreams.”
+George Sugarman’s experience was similar: “I have felt for a long time as if it’s really an extension of my studio, as if here is a group of workers who are really my assistants. . . . with the close personal attention they give to each sculpture I can be sure that my aesthetic goals will be realized.”
 Louise Nevelson described the environment there as one “of total harmony and understanding.”
 With multiple projects at various stages of completion, and artists, dealers and educators converging serendipitously, the place at times felt more like a salon than a manufacturing facility.

 The willingness to engage with the artists and stay open to experimentation is what made the venture a success.
 In addition to practical experimentation, Lippincott also experimented with the way it conducted business by collaborating financially with artists at times.
 Going beyond the usual contract-to-build business model, Lippincott sponsored the cost of materials and labor to create partnership sculptures that were owned in conjunction with the artists, shown at its facility and offered for sale.
 This practice was a win/win situation; it helped artists get their works built and it helped the company even out its production schedule and participate in a new aspect of the art business.
 Partnership works were either placed on loan or exhibited on the property.
-As a result, the fifteen-acre field surrounding the Lippincott factory became an informal sculpture park visited by area residents, student groups, and art professionals from around the world.
+As a result, the ten-acre field surrounding the Lippincott factory became an informal sculpture park visited by area residents, student groups, and art professionals from around the world.
 The importance of showing the work in this fashion should not be overlooked.
 In the early days of the company, large-scale modern sculpture was not much in evidence.
 There was little new public art in cities, and most museums and galleries did not have adequate space to show larger sculptures.
-The pieces on display at Lippincott offered prospective collectors, both private and public, a chance to see works realized at large-scale and to develop a greater understanding of the impact and importance of this work.
+The pieces on display at Lippincott offered prospective collectors, both private and public, a chance to see works realized at large-scale and to develop a greater understanding of the impact and importance of these new sculptures.